Select area on the map:

 Economic Summaries are specialized products that combine data graphically from subjects such as unemployment, inflation, and wages into a single document for selected metropolitan areas.
 To view a specific area in this region, use the dropdown list below or click here.

-Workers in the Scranton—Wilkes-Barre Metropolitan Statistical Area had an average (mean) hourly wage of $19.42 in May 2014, roughly 14 percent below the nationwide average of $22.71, according to the U.S. Bureau of Labor Statistics.
+Workers in the Newark Metropolitan Division had an average (mean) hourly wage of $28.04 in May 2015, about 21 percent above the nationwide average of $23.23

 Among the 19 local areas in Pennsylvania, Philadelphia and Lebanon had wages significantly above the national average for secondary, middle, and elementary school teachers.